zvxzdx/runeforge-wiki-ru/core-guides/tools/hacksaw.md

 ![hacksawgit.webp](/user-pictures/vector/new-post-guide/hacksawgit.webp)

 When opening the application, it will ask you to find your Ritobin.cli file in order for it to run.
-Keep in mind that Hacksaw does not function together with the latest version of Ritobin, so go to Ritobin’s Github and download the version from Nov, 21, 2020.
+Keep in mind that Hacksaw does not function together with the latest version of Ritobin, so go to Ritobin’s Github and download the newest release.

 - [Download Ritobin *by Moonshadow*](https://github.com/moonshadow565/ritobin/releases)
 {.links-list}